 The iLap Stand By Rain Design: Stylish and Comfortable

-I've owned numerous cooling stands over the years, and the is without doubt my personal favorite.
-I tend to use it at home in my leisure time, but it could just as easily be used in a work or college situation. iLap 13-inch Stand By Rain Design
+I've owned numerous cooling stands over the years, and the iLap 13-inch Stand By Rain Design is without doubt my favorite.
+I use mine at home in my leisure time, but it could just as easily be used in a work or college situation.
+It's a well-designed product and does everything that I desire from a cooling stand.

 My iLap Pros:

 - This stand is stylish and attractive.
-That might not matter to some people, but it does to me.
+Appearance might not matter to some people, but it does to me.

 - Therapeutic design.
 I no longer get pains in my arm, neck, or back when I'm typing for a long time.